The court rejects dropping double incitement charge against Umbrella Movement defendants

 The judge also compared the incitement to a robbery case during the judgement announcement, saying that the charges were "substantive".

-The other defendants, Legislative Councillors Tanya Chan and Shiu Ka-chun, former student leaders Tommy Cheung Sau-yin and Eason Chung Yiu-wah and activist Raphael Wong Ho-ming share the trio's second and third charges.
+The other defendants, Legislative Councillors Tanya Chan and Shiu Ka-chun, former student leaders Tommy Cheung Sau-yin and Eason Chung Yiu-wah and activist Raphael Wong Ho-ming share the Occupy Central trio's second and third charges.
 Former Legislative Councillors Lee Wing-tat is only facing incitement to commit public nuisance.

 "If at the end we are found guilty, then it might really infringe on the freedom of speech protected by the Basic Law," said Chan Kin-man.
 "So, we are going to defend it."

-Wong said "I love you!" in return.
+Wong called out "I love you!" in return.

 The next pre-trial review is scheduled for September 17 this year to inform the court about the number of witnesses.

 The four-working-week trial is also scheduled for November 19 to December 14 this year.
 It is assumed that a total of 46 hours of video clips will be played during the prosecution procedure, but that is to be discussed during the pre-trial review.